McTavishLab/physcraper/docs/mds/Tutorial.md

     $ find_trees.py --taxon_name "Malvaceae"

 This prints a bunch of studies out to the screen.
-We will need an alignment to update (which OpenTree doesn't store), so lets just look at trees that have data stored in TreeBase.
+We will need an alignment to update (which OpenTree doesn't store), so lets just look at trees that have data stored in TreeBASE.

     $ find_trees.py --taxon_name "Malvaceae" --treebase